-PROPOSAL III, RATIFICATION OF THE APPOINTMENT OF INDEPENDENT AUDITORS
+PROPOSAL IV.
+RATIFICATION OF THE APPOINTMENT OF INDEPENDENT AUDITORS

 The Company was notified that Dixon Hughes Goodman LLP ("DHG"), the Company's independent auditors, merged with BKD, LLP ("BKD") on June 1, 2022, and the combined practice now operates under the name FORVIS, LLP ("FORVIS").
-Accordingly, FORVIS, as the successor to DHG, became the Company's independent auditors effective June 1, 2022, and FORVIS served as the Company's independent auditors for the fiscal year ended June 30, 2023.
-The Audit Committee of the Company's Board of Directors has appointed FORVIS to be the Company's independent auditors for the six-month transition period ending December 31, 2023, subject to the ratification of that appointment by the Company's stockholders at the annual meeting.
-This appointment is for a six-month transition period because, as previously reported, we are changing our fiscal year end from June 30 to December 31.
+Accordingly, FORVIS, as the successor to DHG, became the Company's independent auditors effective June 1, 2022, and FORVIS served as the Company's independent auditors for the fiscal year ended June 30, 2023 and for the six-month transition period ended December 31, 2023.
+The Audit Committee of the Company's Board of Directors has appointed FORVIS to be the Company's independent auditors for the fiscal year ending December 31, 2024, subject to the ratification of that appointment by the Company's stockholders at the annual meeting.
 A representative of FORVIS is expected to attend the annual meeting to respond to appropriate questions and will have an opportunity to make a statement if he or she so desires.

-Although not required by the Company's bylaws or otherwise, the Company believes it is appropriate, as a matter of good corporate governance, to request that the Company's stockholders ratify the appointment of FORVIS as the Company's independent auditors for the six-month transition period ending December 31, 2023.
+Although not required by the Company's bylaws or otherwise, the Company believes it is appropriate, as a matter of good corporate governance, to request that the Company's stockholders ratify the appointment of FORVIS as the Company's independent auditors for the fiscal year ending December 31, 2024.
 If the Company's stockholders do not ratify the appointment, the Audit Committee will reconsider the appointment and may retain FORVIS or another independent audit firm without resubmitting the matter to the Company's stockholders.
 Even if the Company's stockholders ratify the appointment, the Audit Committee may, in its discretion, direct the appointment of a different independent audit firm.